Honeymoon Fades

-"Honeymoon Fades" is a song by American singer Sabrina Carpenter, released on February 14, 2020 through Hollywood Records.
-It is Carpenter's first release since her fourth studio album Singular: Act II in July 2019.
+"Honeymoon Fades" is a song by American singer Sabrina Carpenter, released on February 14, 2020, through Hollywood Records.
+It is Carpenter's first release following her fourth studio album, Singular: Act II (2019).

 Background and release

 In July 2019, Carpenter released her fourth studio album, Singular: Act II.
-In an interview for the album in June 2019 with Marie Claire, Carpenter revealed that she had already begun work on a fifth studio album.
-On February 7, 2020, Carpenter teased the song's release by posting a picture with the caption "🍯🌝🌫" (emojis depicting "Honeymoon Fades").
-Carpenter announced the song's release on February 13, 2020, calling it her Valentine's Day gift to her fans.
-It was released the following day.
-The cover art was shot by Carpenter's sister Sarah Carpenter.
-Carpenter additionally talked about the song saying:
+In a June 2019 interview with Marie Claire, Carpenter revealed that she had already begun work on a fifth studio album, indicating her intention to continue evolving her musical style and exploring new themes.

+On February 7, 2020, Carpenter teased the release of the single "Honeymoon Fades" by posting a photograph with the caption containing a combination of emojis representing the song title.
+She officially announced the song on February 13, 2020, describing it as a Valentine's Day gift to her fans.
+The single was subsequently released on February 14, 2020.
+The cover art for the single was photographed by Carpenter's sister, Sarah Carpenter.

+Regarding the song, Carpenter described it as a personal message to her audience, stating:

+The release of "Honeymoon Fades" marked a continuation of Carpenter’s exploration of contemporary pop sounds and themes, reflecting her artistic development between studio albums.

 Composition

 Musically, "Honeymoon Fades" is an R&B song with an atmospheric production.
-It was composed in the key of F minor with a tempo of 115 beats per minute.
+It was composed in the key of F minor with a tempo of 86 beats per minute.
 Lyrically, "Honeymoon Fades" is about dreaming of a relationship that never loses its spark.